mborataskin/imdb-scrapper/README.md

 # IMDb Scraper Project 🎬

 A Python-based automated scraper that extracts and organizes data from IMDb, using robust Object-Oriented Programming (OOP) principles and Selenium WebDriver.
+This project simulates a freelance-style task and is designed to be scalable for real client needs, such as regular database updates, media monitoring, or content aggregation services

 ##  Features
 - Scrapes the Top 15 Most Popular Movies and their Trivia.